 Milnacipran is present in the milk of lactating women treated with Savella.
 In a pharmacokinetic study, a single, oral dose of 50 mg milnacipran HCl tablet was administered to 8 lactating women who were at least 12 weeks postpartum and weaning their infants.
 The maximum estimated daily infant dose for milnacipran from breast milk (assuming mean milk consumption of 150 mL/kg/day) was 5% of the maternal dose based on peak plasma concentrations.
 In most patients, peak concentrations of milnacipran in breast milk were seen within 4 hours after the maternal dose.
 Because of the limited data regarding infant exposure to Savella, caution should be exercised when Savella is administered to a nursing woman.

-Safety and effectiveness of Savella in a fibromyalgia pediatric population below the age of 17 have not been established [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+Safety and effectiveness of Savella in a fibromyalgia pediatric population below the age of 18 have not been established [see BOXED WARNING, INDICATIONS AND USAGE, and WARNINGS AND PRECAUTIONS].
 The use of Savella is not recommended in pediatric patients.